A hypergraph Heilmann--Lieb theorem: Introduction

 \end{theorem}

-Theorem~\ref{maintheorem22} extends Theorem \ref{Heilmanntheorem} to $k$-graphs and provides a characterization of distribution of zeros of matching polynomials of $k$-graphs.
-In particular, it implies that the matching polynomial of a $k$-graph must contain some nonreal zeros when $k\geq 3$.

-The second eigenvalue of hypergraphs was introduced by Friedman and Wigderson \cite{Friedman, FriedmanC95}.
-Lenz and Mubayi \cite{LM} showed that a hypergraph satisfies some quasirandom properties if and only if it has a small second eigenvalue.
-In 2019, Li and Mohar \cite{LiMohar} generalized Alon--Boppana Theorem to $k$-graphs, and showed that for any finite $d$-regular $k$-graph $\h$ on $n$ vertices, the second eigenvalue of $\h$ is at least
+The second eigenvalue of hypergraphs was introduced by Friedman and Wigderson~\cite{Friedman, FriedmanC95}.
+Lenz and Mubayi~\cite{LM} showed that a hypergraph satisfies some quasirandom properties if and only if it has a small second eigenvalue.
+In 2019, Li and Mohar~\cite{LiMohar} generalized the Alon--Boppana Theorem to $k$-graphs, and showed that for every finite $d$-regular $k$-graph $\h$ on $n$ vertices, the second eigenvalue of $\h$ is at least

 where $o_n(1)$ is a quantity that tends to zero for every fixed $d$ as $n\rightarrow \infty$.
-Similar to the important application of Theorem \ref{Heilmanntheorem} in Ramanujan graphs, Theorem \ref{maintheorem22} is expected to be useful to extend Ramanujan graphs to hypergraphs.
+Similar to the important application of Theorem~\ref{Heilmanntheorem} in Ramanujan graphs, Theorem~\ref{maintheorem22} is expected to be useful for extending Ramanujan graphs to hypergraphs.